 A toilet paper holder is rarely thought about until it is time to replace it.
 This little fixture is found installed on or in drywall, on the side of vanities and on tiled walls.
-Most toilet paper holders are held in place with adhesives, screws or anchors.
+Most toilet paper holders are held in place with adhesives or screws.
 Toilet paper holders attached with an adhesive take a little more time to remove, but with the right tools it isn't that difficult to take off an old toilet paper holder.

 Wall Mount With Brackets